tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### Validation and flag for approval

-When the last of the Track Changes and Comments are sorted and the Validation only shows the number of characters, set the flag for approval.
+When the last of the Track Changes and Comments are sorted and the Validation only shows the number of characters, set the flag for `approve`.
 DO NOT use the `Send Feedback` button after this flag has been set.
 Abstract should remain `in pre-submission review`.

 Only volume editors will have access to the button to send out approval notices to the submitting author, requesting that they finalize the manuscript by completing a checklist that will put the abstract in Pensoft’s publication workflow.
 Once the abstract is published, it will have a DOI (digital object identifier) and no further changes may be made.

 ## Communication with authors

-The Session Coordinator should be the primary contact with authors.
+The default communicators with authors are the Volume editors; the Session Coordinator smay opt-in if they wish. _No one else should use the `Send feedback` button_.
 Communications should be constructive and civil.

 ### Steps to sending feedback

 Clicking the `Send Feedback` button brings up a Technical Evaluators feedback form with default answers in the affirmative to which you may make changes (recommend ignoring this form as it can cause confusion with authors later).
-Click `Save and Proceed` to bring up an email to the submitting author that you can customize.
+Click `Save and Proceed` to bring up a default email to the submitting author to which a customized message may be added.

 As authors are often unfamiliar with how the editing process works, create a template you can grab and customize as desired.
 It may include the following:
 - Typically this should encourage authors to accept changes they agree with, but keep track changes on if they continue to add/change content so that you can easily see other changes they may make to the document.
+- Include links to specific ARPHA tips (e.g., how to use [Track Changes](https://arpha.pensoft.net/tips/Track-Changes)) or places in the [instructions for abstract submission](/conferences/2023/instructions-for-abstract-submission/) that the author may have missed.
 - Add a deadline for responding (e.g., no more than 1 week).
-- Note, you will not receive a copy of this email.
+- Note, you will not receive a copy of this email but need to record the transaction in the ATS.
+- The number of times feedback is sent back to the author may be seen on the ARPHA dashboard.
+This number should be no more than two.
+- To verify small changes or clarifications, particularly after one round of feedback, consider contacting the submitting author outside of ARPHA to minimize delay and to keep control of the abstract (i.e., status remains `in pre-submission review`).
 - If the deadline passes without anyone appearing to work on the draft (see [Revision history](#revision-history)), follow up with a personal email outside of ARPHA (they may not have seen the notification)
 - The ARPHA platform may send out automatic reminders to authors in the case of prolonged inactivity at critical stages and after three ignored notifications will automatically archive (remove the abstract from view) such manuscripts.
 Either you or the author will need to notify Pensoft to retrieve such an abstract from this fate.